 Yes.
 However, an additional inverter can be delivered within the unit, if this is not already integrated.

 Maintenance of the Caripur is performed through back-flushing the unit when the permeate flow has dropped 10% or more below its standard flow.
 Additionally, our organic cleaning solution can be used if back-flushing fails to return the flow back to the normal rate.

-No, the maintenance outlined above can be performed by anyone capable of operating the unit and reading the instructions.
+Yes, the maintenance outlined above can only be performed by approved technicians.

 The Caripur is built to last for years.
 However, the life of a Caripur is dependent on regular and proper maintenance of the unit.